AliyunContainerService/k8s-for-docker-desktop/README.md

 NOTE:

 * The master branch is tested with Docker for Mac/Windows 18.09/18.06 (with Kubernetes 1.10.3).
 If you want to use Docker for Mac/Windows 18.03, please use the 18.03 branch ```git checkout 18.03```
-* If you run on Windows, please execute following commands in Bash shell
+* If you run on Windows, please execute following commands in Bash shell or PowerShell

-### Enable Kubernetes on Docker for Mac or Windows
+### Enable Kubernetes on Docker for Mac/Windows

 Config registry mirror for Docker daemon with ```https://registry.docker-cn.com```